 More view for your money

-Ultrex® fiberglass not only provides unmatched durability compared to other window replacement materials — it also makes a lasting impression both inside and out.
+Ultrex® fiberglass not only provides unmatched durability compared to other window replacement materials, but it also makes a lasting impression both inside and out.
 From narrower profiles that deliver bigger views and more daylight to color options that resist fading, Ultrex simply delivers.

-Because ULTREX® is so strong, we actually use less of it in Infinity window frames.
-That means you get more daylight and greater views outside coming through your window, without bulky materials obstructing your view.
-And we pay attention to the details that matter — like our clean, non-welded, corners that let you make the most of your beautiful view.
+Because ULTREX® is so strong, we actually use less material in Infinity window frames.
+That means you get more daylight, more view of the outside, more glass, without bulky materials obstructing your view.
+We pay extra attention to the details that matter — like our clean, non-welded, corners that let you make the most of your beautiful view.

-ULTREX® exclusive patented Fiberglass frames are as strong as steel so they are thinner sleeker and more elegant which results in more viewable glass with a sleek frame.
+ULTREX® exclusive patented Fiberglass frames are as strong as steel so they are thinner sleeker and more elegant which results in more viewable glass with a sleeker frame.